rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - I don't use nightly
 - Out of habit
 - For a particular language feature or set of language features I need
-- I like to have access too all the latest features
+- I like to have access to all the latest features
 - To help test the nightly version for bugs
 - For testing in CI
 - A crate dependency I use requires it